SamvPy/Master_thesis_AJ_22_23/master_thesis/Atlas_analysis/README.md

 Contains notebooks that explore the NSAF-atlas for biases

 * **ML** <br>
 Contains notebooks and files related to machine learning modelling of the data.
-Also contains the folders with machine learning evaluation metrics and SHAP-values after model optimalisation
+Also contains the folders with model evaluation metrics and SHAP-values after model optimalisation

 * **PEMatrix**
 Contains the data matrices after normalisation